 11. The Holy Ghost – A Special Gift

-Let the kids unwrap the “gift” of the Holy Ghost with this fun and simple activity.
+Let the kids unwrap the “gift” of the Holy Ghost with this fun and simple activity at Camille’s Primary Ideas.
 You’ll have simple questions to ask them to try to guess what the best gift is.

 12. The Holy Ghost – Quiz & I Spy